ngs-course/ngs-course.github.io/Course_Materials/alignment/tutorial/example.md

     cd alignments
     mkdir tophat

+**NOTE:** No index is needed for TopHat as it uses Bowtie2 for alignment.

 ### TopHat2

 [TopHat2] states to be a *fast* splice junction mapper for RNA-Seq reads, which is not always completrly true.
 It aligns RNA-Seq reads to mammalian-sized genomes using the ultra high-throughput short read aligner Bowtie, and then analyzes the mapping results to identify splice junctions between exons.

 ##### Download and install

+First check that bwa is not currently installed by executing:

+    tophat2

+A list of commands will be printed if already installed.
+If not you can continue with the installation.

 From [TopHat2] go to ```Releases``` and download the Linux program by clicking in *Linux x86_64 binary* link.